 Be it traditional embroidery, Japanese embroidery, or cross-stitch, you’ll need a few things before you can get started.
 Needles, thread, patterns, etc., even though there are a few things that you’ll need, you won’t need to spend a lot of money on them.
 Go for it!

-What Do You Need to Start Embroidery?
+Things You Need to Start Embroidery: Basics Of Embroidery

 Embroidery is the art of creating patterns on fabric with thread.
 This handy art form was popular among older generations but it’s recently seen a resurgence.

 But where can you start if you’ve never touched a needle or thread?
 What material do you need to get started?